Ras Burqa massacre: Reactions in Egypt

-Egyptian opposition politicians hailed Khatir as "hero of Sinai" for committing the massacre of Israelis.
-The glorification of Khatir as a national hero in the Egyptian opposition press was echoed in other Arab countries, and mass demonstrations were held in his support.
+The policeman was praised by opposition politicians as the "hero of Sinai" following the shooting of the Israelis.
+The glorification of Khater as a national hero in the Egyptian opposition press was echoed in other Arab countries, and mass demonstrations were held in his support.
 Attempting to justify his actions, the press did not report that all but one of the victims were women or children, but instead invented miscellaneous pretexts for the shootings.
-The press claimed that the Israeli tourists were spies caught photographing secret military installations, that they spat upon and tore up an Egyptian flag, that half-naked Israeli women offended Khatir's Muslim conscience, or that the tourists attacked him.
+The press claimed that the Israeli tourists were spies caught photographing secret military installations, that they spat upon and tore up an Egyptian flag, that half-naked Israeli women offended Khater's Muslim conscience, or that the tourists attacked him.
 The pro-governmental press remained silent regarding the facts of the massacre, leaving the claims unchallenged.
-Many Egyptian intellectuals and religious leaders joined in extolling Khatir and his act.
+Many Egyptian intellectuals and religious leaders joined in extolling Khater and his act.
 Umar al-Tilmisani, the leader of Muslim Brotherhood, said that "if every Muslim would do what Sulayman did, Israel would no longer exist".
 Farid Abd al-Karim, one of the leaders of the Arab Socialist Party, called Khater "the conscience of this nation", whose bullets "washed away the shame" of the Camp David Peace Accords between Israel and Egypt.
-Ahmad Nasir, of the Egyptian Bar Association, claimed that history would always honor Khater as "a living model of a noble Egyptian who refused to be led astray by the treaties of betrayal and surrender".
+Ahmad Nasir, of the Egyptian Bar association, claimed that history would always honor Khater as "a living model of a noble Egyptian who refused to be led astray by the treaties of betrayal and surrender".

 The response of Egyptian president Mubarak was that "Unfortunately these things happen.
 They cannot reflect on the entire country."
-Mubarak's lack of intervention until in a late stage in attempts to present Khatir as a martyred hero hampered efforts to reach an accord on Taba.
+Mubarak's lack of intervention until in a late stage in attempts to present Khater as a martyred hero hampered efforts to reach an accord on Taba.

 Some prominent Egyptians expressed doubt that Khater was insane.
 Farid Abd al-Karim wished that the whole Egypt "would be struck with this same mighty madness".
 Ali Hillal Dessouki, a professor at the University of Cairo, said he was astonished that such men as Khater could be accused of madness and expressed his sadness for the "so-called sane".
-Nour El-Sherif, a prominent actor, told Khatir: "You are the sanest among us, for you did what we all want."
+Nour El-Sherif, a prominent actor, told Khater: "You are the sanest among us, for you did what we all want."